 Fold your fabric in half, with the two selvage* edges together.

-Use your ruler to measure your final hip number (remember from the last section that mine is 12.25″) from the folded edge.
+Use your ruler to measure your final width number (remember from the last section that mine is 12.25″) from the folded edge.

 *The selvage is the edge of the fabric that is tightly woven and unable to fray.

-Mark this spot with your pencil, and then repeat the previous step from that spot using your final hip number.
+Mark this spot with your pencil, and then repeat the previous step from that spot using your final width number.